 Expansion of AI-Based Security Monitoring

-Artificial intelligence is increasingly used to detect suspicious activity across blockchain networks.
-AI systems can analyze transaction patterns and flag unusual behavior in real time.
+Artificial intelligence is now widely used to detect suspicious activity.
+AI systems can analyze transaction patterns and identify anomalies in real time.

 Improved Smart Contract Verification

-New automated verification tools released in late 2024 and early 2025 allow developers to identify coding vulnerabilities before deploying smart contracts.
+New automated tools introduced between late 2024 and 2025 help developers identify vulnerabilities before deployment.
+This reduces risks associated with coding errors.

 Increased Institutional Adoption

-Financial institutions exploring blockchain infrastructure have emphasized stronger cybersecurity standards.
-This has accelerated research into advanced cryptographic methods and network monitoring systems.
+Financial institutions adopting blockchain technology are emphasizing stronger cybersecurity standards.
+This has accelerated innovation in cryptography and monitoring systems.

 | Security Trend | Impact |